minitest/minitest/README.txt

-minitest-shouldify      :: Adding all manner of shoulds to MiniTest (bad idea) minitest-spec-magic     :: Minitest::Spec extensions for Rails and beyond minitest-spec-rails     :: Drop in MiniTest::Spec superclass for ActiveSupport::TestCase. minitest-tags           :: add tags for minitest minitest-wscolor        :: Yet another test colorizer. minitest_owrapper       :: Get tests results as a TestResult object.
+minitest-shouldify      :: Adding all manner of shoulds to MiniTest (bad idea) minitest-spec-magic     :: Minitest::Spec extensions for Rails and beyond minitest-spec-rails     :: Drop in MiniTest::Spec superclass for ActiveSupport::TestCase. minitest-stub-const     :: Stub constants for the duration of a block minitest-tags           :: add tags for minitest minitest-wscolor        :: Yet another test colorizer. minitest_owrapper       :: Get tests results as a TestResult object.